 Many employers match their employees' contribution to charitable causes on a dollar-for-dollar basis, while some companies donate $2 or more for every employee dollar.
 Ask the human resources office at your workplace.

 In addition to a tax deduction, a Charitable Gift Annuity also guarantees you a fixed income for life, partially tax-free.
 The amount that you will receive is determined by your age and the age of any other beneficiary you name at the time of the gift.
 Bequests are made through a donor's will, trust or retirement plan and enable people to make significant contributions that might not be possible during their lifetime.
-When you make a bequest to Minuteman, your taxable estate is reduced by a 100 percent deduction for the amount of a cash gift, or by fair fair market value of your appreciated assets.
+When you make a bequest to Minuteman, your taxable estate is reduced by a 100 percent deduction for the amount of a cash gift, or by the fair market value of your appreciated assets.

 Donations of appreciated real estate, stocks and bonds, or other valuables offer significant tax benefits.
 A donor is entitled to take a charitable deduction for the full fair market value and the capital gains tax is eliminated in most cases.

 You can donate your used smartphones, cell phones, iPads, tablets and iPods to benefit our Protective Services program.
 These phones are responsibly recycled through a zero landfill environmental policy and Minuteman receives cash for each device; the amount varies by the condition and age of the device.
-Minuteman has earned nearly $14,000 from this project!
+Minuteman has earned over $14,000 from this project!
 This is a great opportunity to be charitable and "green", so please bring your old cell phones and batteries to our office at 26 Crosby Drive, Bedford, MA or to one of our community partners.